Photo of a meeting outside City Hall

 Organizational Commitment to Equity, Diversity and Inclusion (EDI)

-The City of Delta is continuously working in consultation with our community to identify and remove systemic barriers and to create processes, policies, plans, programs, and services that meet the diverse needs of those we serve with respect, dignity, and understanding.
+The City of Delta is committed to working closely with our community to identify and eliminate systemic barriers.
+We strive to create processes, policies, plans, programs, and services that honor and address the diverse needs of those we serve, with respect, dignity, and understanding.